Lyn May: Personal life

-May has said she had an affair with a former President of Mexico, but did not name him.
-The President is speculated to be José López Portillo, who also had an affair with, and later married, actress Sasha Montenegro.
+May has said she had an affair with an unnamed former President of Mexico speculated to be José López Portillo, who also had an affair with, and later married, actress Sasha Montenegro.

 May married businessman Antonio Chi Su in 1988.
-The couple opened a Chinese restaurant on Avenida Bucareli in Mexico City.
-Chi Su was diagnosed with prostate cancer in 2004 and died in 2008.
-She confirmed that after his death she dug up her husband and slept by his corpse, attributing this act to deep grief.
+They opened a Chinese restaurant on Avenida Bucareli in Mexico City.
+Chi Su was diagnosed with prostate cancer in 2004 and died in 2008; May inherited the restaurant.
+She confirmed that after his death, she exhumed her husband's corpse and slept by it, attributing this act to deep grief.

-She married film producer Guillermo Calderón Stell in 2008 and was widowed in 2018.
+May married film producer Guillermo Calderón Stell in 2008 and was widowed in 2018.

-In August 2021, the media reported that May got pregnant at 68 years old, reportedly by her 29-year old fiancée Markos D1.
-She announced her pregnancy on Instagram which caused controversy among tabloid journalists.
-In September that year Markos denied the pregnancy and engagement, claiming she invented the pregnancy news to drum up publicity for her tour.
-In a 2022 interview he also claimed that such a romance was false and that it was purely about a professional song and music video.
+In August 2021, May announced that she was pregnant at 68 years old, reportedly by Markos D1, a 29-year old Mexican singer.
+Markos later denied the pregnancy and any relationship, claiming it was a publicity stunt for a music video.

-Plastic surgery
+Facial disfigurement

-Various media outlets made a point of the significant changes May's facial features underwent through her career.
-May has said that she received shots of what she later learned was baby oil from a woman who claimed it would help her keep a youthful appearance.
+In the 1990s, at the advice of a "friend" later accused of jealousy, May received facial injections of what she thought was collagen to maintain a youthful appearance but later learned was a combination of cooking oil and baby oil.
 No negative side effects were felt in the short term, but the procedure eventually resulted in serious abscess in her face.
-May had to go through multiple surgeries to remove the foreign material.
+May underwent multiple surgeries to remove the foreign material but her face remains disfigured.